-The best places to visit in May for those last rays of sunshine
+The best places to visit in May

-With school back in session, expect to find minimal crowds at these May hotspots.
+Discover beautiful places with minimal crowds at these May hotspots.

 The month of May brings with it the end of autumn and the end of the school holiday break.
 Whether you're looking to take advantage of off-peak prices, want to extend the sunshine just that little bit longer or just want to escape the kids after a long break trying to amuse them, there are some perfect places that can do all that and more without breaking the bank.